-Furthermore, in May 2020 the Board of Directors of the Company established an internal committee devoted to sustainability, with the task of assisting the Board in its evaluations and decisions relative to environmental, social and governance issues, promoting the continuous integration of national and international best practices on sustainability into company procedures (for a description of the duties of the committee, please see "7.
+Furthermore, since May 2020, the Company's Board of Directors has established (choice also confirmed by the current board, installed in May 2023) an internal committee devoted to sustainability, with the task of assisting the Board in its evaluations and decisions regarding environmental, social and governance issues, promoting the continuous integration of national and international best practices on sustainability into company procedures (for a description of the duties of the committee, please the section, "7.
 Committees - 7.3 Sustainability Committee - Duties").